Josoriop9/s3-create-bucket/README.md

 # s3-create-bucket
-CREATE A BRAND NEW BUCKET FROM THE SDK ✅
+CREATE A BRAND NEW BUCKET FROM NODEJS SDK ✅

 1️⃣ Work on your code (here we are using nodejs) - npm the necesary libs and deps